Retrofit Strategy: A Whole-House Way of Thinking

 When a retrofit strategy is developed, it can quietly consider how today’s work might interact with future change.
 Insulation levels, structural decisions, or ventilation routes can be planned so that a future extension would not be unnecessarily constrained, if one were ever considered.

-Within our Considered Whole-House Approach, retrofit provides this long view.
+Within a considered whole-house approach, retrofit provides this long view.
 It supports projects that are focused and contained, while allowing for the reality that life is not static.

 The aim is not to predict the future.